Inbound Commerce: how to use Inbound Marketing for ecommerce

 The first step is to identify the metric corresponding to each touchpoint in the consumer journey, which metric can be used as a KPI (performance indicator) for this touchpoint.
 The 3 most common points of contact are:

 - First contact – top of the funnel: acquisition of visits.
 The most basic metric for evaluating traffic acquisition channels is website visits.
 This index brings another of equal importance: the bounce rate, which allows identifying the level of adherence of pages and traffic channels.
 With this information, it is possible to know if the user is interested in continuing to browse the site or if he is scared away from it;

-- Beginning of relationship – middle of funnel: acquisition of Lead.
+- Beginning of relationship – middle of the funnel: acquisition of Lead.
 To measure this moment in the consumer relationship, it is ideal to create goals to represent the acquisition of the Lead.
 One of the possible goals is to create a record for newsletter registrations.
-Thus, the metric will record the conversion of a visitor to Lead, a data that can be compared with pages, traffic channel and conversion rates.
+Thus, the metric will record the conversion of a visitor to Lead, data that can be compared with pages, traffic channel and conversion rates.
 A high conversion rate will tell you more effective pages, channels and CTAs to convince a visitor to share their email with you.

 - Closing the first sale – bottom of the funnel: converting into a customer.
 The first sale doesn’t necessarily mean it’s the first purchase by a consumer on your site.
 It may be the first purchase of a product that he has not yet purchased, resulting from the end of an automation flow.